sarbadapathak2065-boop/firebase-practicing/README.md

-# Project1 for unified mentor advance projects.
+My hands on experience on firebase for the first time .

-This is my Project1 website using Firebase.
+This is my first time using Firebase.

-## Files
+## Files are :

-- `index.html` — main HTML file
+- index.html — main HTML file
-- `style.css` — styles
+- style.css — styles
-- `auth.js` — authentication logic
+- auth.js — authentication logic
-- `firebaseConfig.js` — Firebase config
+- firebaseConfig.js — Firebase config
-- `firestore.js` — Firestore setup
+- firestore.js — Firestore setup

-## Setup
+## To Setup

 1. Clone the repo
 2. Run `npm install`